ZweerWebsites/VALVOmetal/wp-content/plugins/google-pagespeed-insights/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Added snapshot comments to the view snapshot / compare snapshot templates
+* Fixed bug with snapshot report type label reading 'both' when it should read either desktop or mobile
+* Fixed bug with snapshot report description label not loading translatable string
+* Fixed bug preventing snapshot comments from being displayed in snapshots list table
+* Improved hardening against authenticated XSS attacks
+* Improved adherence to WordPress coding standards and best practices

 = 3.0.0 =
 * Includes all previously "premium" functionality for free.
 This includes report snapshots, snapshot comparison tool, custom URL reporting, and scheduled report checks.
 * Added in URL hotlinking in report details for paths to assets (images/scripts/etc)